Ostrum Asset Management: Natixis Asset Management 2007-2017

 In 2013, the company launched the Natixis Global Risk Parity Fund, a global allocation fund with a balanced risk approach.
 A year later it launched the Natixis Short Term Global High Income Fund.
 In 2016, it launched Real Assets Private Debt management in three sectors: real estate, infrastructure and aircraft.

 In 2017 the enforcement committee of the French financial regulatory agency, Autorité des Marchés Financier (AMF), fined Natixis Asset Management for overcharging investors with its formula funds.
 The ruling was handed down on 25 July 2017 and the company was fined €35 million.

 Ostrum 2018-onwards

 In 2018, Natixis Asset Management was renamed Ostrum Asset Management.
 Natixis Asset Management U.S. and Natixis Asset Management Asia were also renamed Ostrum Asset Management U.S. and Ostrum Asset Management Asia Limited by June 2018.

 On 21 January 2025, BPCE (Ostrum Assets Management's parent company) and Italian insurer Generali announced that they have signed a non-binding memorandum of understanding to create a joint venture in order combine their asset management operations.
 The 50-50 owned joint venture would include all of BPCE's affiliated asset management firms (including Natixis Investment Managers, and therefore Ostrum Assets Management) and have around €1.9tn of assets under management.
+On 11 December 2025, Generali and BPCE announced the termination of the negotiations aiming at the creation of a joint venture between their asset management operations.